Australian Superannuation Fund Reporting Explained

-How the Australian superannuation fund impacts tax returns
+How the Australian superannuation fund impacts US tax returns

-Superannuation is the Australian version of a pension or retirement plan, wherein your employer puts at least 9.5% (10% from 1 July 2021) of your salary annually into a superannuation account, which you can then access upon your retirement.
+Superannuation funds (“super funds”) are the Australian version of a pension or retirement plan, where your employer puts at least 9.5% (10% from 1 July 2021) of your salary annually into a super fund, which you can then access upon your retirement.

-These superannuation accounts that are available for American expats living in Australia can be quite difficult to account for on american tax returns and forms, leaving many American expats confused about where they stand.
+Super funds held by Americans living in Australia can be quite difficult to account for on US tax returns, leaving many American expats confused about what to do.

-A superannuation account is different to a 401K (the US company sponsored retirement plan scheme) because one of the rules in the form 401K for retirement funds states that a retirement fund for US citizens must be created in the US.
-This means that superannuation funds are technically not tax compliant in the eyes of the IRS and the Double Tax Agreement is of little help.
+A super fund is different to a 401(k) plan (the US company sponsored retirement plan scheme) because one of the rules of a 401(k) plan is that the retirement plan must be created in the US.
+This means that super funds can never be qualified plans in the eyes of the IRS and the Double Tax Agreement is of little help.

-The purpose of a superannuation fund is to aid in retirement planning.
-These funds are not held in the name of the recipient, but rather with a fiduciary, and, as this is a third party taking partial or full control of the funds, will make the superannuation fund a foreign trust in the eyes of the IRS.
+The purpose of a super fund is to help save for retirement.
+These super funds are not held in the name of the recipient but rather with a fiduciary, and, as this is a third party taking partial or full responsibility and/or control of the funds, this will make the super fund a foreign trust in the eyes of the IRS.

 I want more information about Australian Superannuation

-Why doesn’t everyone with a foreign grantor trust have to fill in forms 3520 and 3520-A?
+Why doesn’t everyone with a foreign trust have to fill in forms 3520 and 3520-A?

 What if I haven’t been filing US tax returns?